 Let’s get started!

 The fighter is one of the most versatile vocations in this game.
-It blends both offence and defence to offer you a dynamic gameplay.
+It blends both offense and defense to offer you dynamic gameplay.
 All of its skills are focused on the sword and the shield.

 This class has a skill called Shield Strike to break the guard and damage the opponent.
 And another is named Shield Summons that is primarily used to tank the agro of the enemies while your pawn companions finish them off.

 Then there are also deadly skills like the Dragon’s Maw to massacre hordes of enemies.
 The fighter, however, is weak to ranged attacks, as it is a melee close combat vocation.

 The ranger picks its opponents from afar and is well versed with the bow and daggers.
 So all of its skills are based around these two weapons.

 Just like the Strider, the ranger is fast and accurate, with attacks like Greater Gamble and Hundred Kisses.

 With accuracy, you can pinpoint targets from afar and shoot them down before they can be a bother to you.
 If the foe is too fast, use Greater Gamble to steer your arrow so you never miss your target.